18F/tsp-uswds/README.md

  - Whether or not the team, as a whole, is developing and testing hypotheses with users by using prototypes
  - Whether or not FRTIB team members are planning and leading research sessions
  - Whether or not FRTIB team members are leading standups, sprint planning, sprint review, and retrospectives
- - Whether or not we have created a roadmap, content recommendations, and research findings to deliver at the end of the engagement
+ - Whether or not we have created research findings, content recommendations, and a roadmap to deliver at the end of the engagement

 ## Roadmap

-The work we plan to take on are sequenced in our project [Trello board](https://trello.com/b/QvYdQMaY/18f-tsp-uswds), and we are developing with FRTIB a recommended roadmap for the next few quarters as part of the deliverables for this engagement so the design team has a clear path toward desired outcomes once this engagement ends.
+The work we plan to take on is sequenced in our project [Trello board](https://trello.com/b/QvYdQMaY/18f-tsp-uswds).
+We are also developing a recommended roadmap with FRTIB for the next few quarters as a deliverable for this engagement so the design team has a clear path toward desired outcomes once this engagement ends.

 ## Risks and mitigations

 Risk: We are not aligned on the key work to be done.
 Mitigation: We conducted a kickoff meeting to discuss scope and areas of opportunity, making sure we are aligned on what work we may and may not take on as part of this engagement.
-We also conduct sprint planning jointly with FRTIB team members empowered to make decisions about this project and are conducting “50%” and “75%” meetings to check in on progress and any changes in priorities over the course of the engagement.
+We also conduct sprint planning jointly with FRTIB team members empowered to make decisions about this project and are conducting “50%” and “75%” meetings to check in on progress and any changes to priorities over the course of the engagement.

 Risk: FRITB is unable to continue this work once 18F rolls off the engagement.
-Mitigation: FRTIB and 18F team members work alongside each other every day and conduct activities, including daily stand-up meetings, sprint planning, retrospectives, and execution of the work together.
-Before the end of the engagement, we intend for FRTIB team members to lead all regular rituals and also have experienece leading activities such as hypotheses development, and user research, and vision-setting.
+Mitigation: FRTIB and 18F team members work alongside each other every day and conduct activities, including daily stand-up meetings, sprint planning, retrospectives, and execution of work together.
+Before the end of the engagement, we intend for FRTIB team members to lead all regular rituals and also have experience leading activities such as user research, hypotheses development, and vision-setting.

 Risk: Technical and workflow obstacles, including Github being blocked on the FRTIB network and lack of access to a shared documents tool, hamper our work.
-Mitigation: With 18F security leads, meet with IT staff to learn about their context and concerns about use of these tools so they can be unblocked.
-Simultaneously, focus on value where it can be delivered today using current tools.
+Mitigation: With 18F security leads, we met with FRTIB Office of Technology Services (OTS) staff to learn about their context and concerns regarding these tools so they can be unblocked.
+Simultaneously, we've focused on value where it can be delivered today using existing tools.

 ## Tools
  - [Research notes document](https://docs.google.com/document/d/1ddTUx7zpGNtUzcHHCnEqvFnB6QG-FNuoyOpU1OY-eXs/edit#)